SanCasia/sancasia_zero-base/doc/getting_started/part2-user_input_required.md

-### Part Two: User Input Required
+# Part Two: User Input Required
 This part will be completed soon...
-We will be working with user input to control the triangle using a derivative of the `InputSystemBase` class.
+We will be working with user input to control the player.
+For this two main classes need to be added to our existing code.
+The `Interpreter` is used to unify different types of input devices like keyboard, game pad etc. After the interpretation of the raw input a `ActionSystem` will decide what to do.

-These features are planned for the next release (v1.1).
-A release date will not be specified.
+But...

+## First, Some Refactoring
-If you plan on building a full game, it is important to organise and structure your code from the very beginning.
+If you plan on building a real and complex game, it is important to organise and structure your code from the very beginning.
 One change we will need to apply is to fully exploit the potential of the `Scene` class:

 ```typescript
 export class Battlefield extends sczCore.SceneBase
 {